python-discord/summer-code-jam-2020/funky-flamingos/README.md

   - Upload a file to http://localhost:8000/file/upload
   - Checks if the file with the same name was previously uploaded if the file with the same name is there then calculates the hash value of both the files and discards the file to save on the server if the hash value matches.
 If the hash value has been changed then save that file with the new name.
   - Checks changes made to uploaded file if file with the same name was previously uploaded
+  - A basic chat system (incomplete, however)
+    - It currently just supports simply sending and receiving messages.
+    - Visit http://localhost:8000/chat to try it out

 ##